 Women faced considerable pay gaps and, because employers preferred to avoid paying maternity benefits, were less likely to be hired than men.
 The constitution provides for equality for all, but LGBTI persons faced discrimination in hiring, and persons with disabilities faced discrimination in hiring and access to the workplace.
-Documented discrimination on the other above categories with respect to employment and occupation was not available.
+Documented discrimination in the other foregoing categories with respect to employment and occupation was not available.